 What is idea management: a quick definition

-Idea management focuses primarily on the creation, development, and implementation of ideas.
+Idea management focuses primarily on creating, developing, and implementing ideas.
 The aim is to create value from these ideas and turn them into reality.

 Gartner defines idea management as follows: